holsee/chroxy/README.md

 # Chroxy

-A proxy service to mediate access to Chrome that is run in headless mode, for use in high frequency application load testing, end-user behaviour simulations and programmatic access to Chrome Devtools.
+A proxy service to mediate access to Chrome that is run in headless mode, for use in high-frequency application load testing, end-user behaviour simulations and programmatic access to Chrome Devtools.

-Enables automatic initialisation of the underlying chrome browser pages upon the request for a connection, as well as closing the page once the websocket connection is closed.
+Enables automatic initialisation of the underlying chrome browser pages upon the request for a connection, as well as closing the page once the WebSocket connection is closed.

-This project was born out of necessity, as we needed to orchestrate a large number of concurrent browser scenario executions, with low level control and advanced introspection capabilities.
+This project was born out of necessity, as we needed to orchestrate a large number of concurrent browser scenario executions, with low-level control and advanced introspection capabilities.

 ## Features

-* Direct websocket connections to chrome pages, speaking [Chrome Remote Debug protocol](https://chromedevtools.github.io/devtools-protocol/).
+* Direct WebSocket connections to chrome pages, speaking [Chrome Remote Debug protocol](https://chromedevtools.github.io/devtools-protocol/).
 * Provides connections to Chrome Browser Pages via WebSocket connection.
 * Manages Chrome Browser process via Erlang processes using `erlexec`